Cragady/hire-career-path/README.md

 ## Initial

-It looks like for Ubuntu, additional apt packages are required for mysqlclient package:
+It looks like for Ubuntu, additional apt packages are required for the mysqlclient package:

 * `sudo apt-get install python3-dev default-libmysqlclient-dev build-essential`

 [Link to Pypi](https://pypi.org/project/mysqlclient/)

+I'll have to look into a friendlier mysql driver for python that also plays nicely with flask-sqlalchemy and make the switch.

 Create Venv and activate it in root of project folder: